LDO-CERT/orochi/docs/Deploy-to-Swarm-Guide.md

 ly7t89jd2vm8   orochi_worker01.4        garanews/orochi_worker:latest                          photon-machine-02   Running         Running about an hour ago
 uhnqh2telse0   orochi_worker01.5        garanews/orochi_worker:latest                          photon-machine-03   Running         Running about an hour ago
 ```
-There is no needed any additional config: each worker when start on new node already know how to connect to the scheduler
+There is no needed any additional config: when worker starts on new node already knows how to connect to the scheduler

 ![swarm-dask-workers](images/046_swarm_dask_workers.png)

 ## Shared file system
-Django container and all worker containers need share symbols folder and media folder and for a local installation in the docker-compose.yml 2 volumes are defined:
+Django container and all worker containers need share symbols folder and media folder; for a local installation in the docker-compose.yml 2 volumes are defined:
 ```
     volumes:
       - media_path:/media